-Jeannie Marie Paterson teaches and researches in the areas of contracts, consumer protection and consumer credit law, as well as the role of technological change in these contexts.
+Jeannie Marie Paterson specialises in the areas of contracts, consumer rights and consumer credit law, as well as the role of new technologies in these fields.

 Jeannie’s research covers three inter-related themes:

-- Support for consumers experiencing hardship, marginalisation or vulnerability,
+- Support for consumers experiencing hardship and marginalisation,

-- The impact and potential of AI and automation on consumer decision making and choice, and
+- The ethics and regulation of AI and digital technologies in consumer markets, and

 Jeannie completed her BA/LLB (Hons) at ANU and her PhD at Monash University.
 She previously lectured at the Faculty of Law at Monash University and, prior to that time, was a solicitor at Mallesons Stephen Jaques (now King & Wood Mallesons).

-With Elise Bant, Jeannie holds ARC Discovery Grants for projects on 'Remedies in Common Law and Under Statute for Misleading Conduct' and on 'A Coherent Law of Misleading Conduct'.
+With Professor Elise Bant, Jeannie holds an ARC Discovery Grants on 'A Coherent Law of Misleading Conduct'.